 - Number of Interested Parties

 - Time Left in Current Contracts

 - Property History and Future Projections

-Mineral interest exchanges are not mandated to be public record, however many past transactions can be found if the companies you are working with are transparent in their business operations.
+Mineral interest exchanges are not mandated to be public records, however many past transactions can be found in the companies you are working with are transparent in their business operations.
 As an additional rule of thumb, mineral interests should never be sold to the first potential buyer.
 If one person is interested, chances are many more will be as well.

 For most transactions, mineral interests sales have the following applied: